 Served: 6 years

-1910 to July 24, 1916
+January 1, 1911 to July 24, 1916

-Father Luke Callahan (a nephew of Anna Hart), Father James M. Kelly and Father John F. Hickey concelebrated the funeral, a Requiem High Mass at the Church of the Annunciation.
-The burial followed in St. Joseph’s New Cemetery.
-Matron Hart was so popular among the prisoners that they took up a collection and sent a floral arrangement to her mother’s home prior to the funeral.
-Hundreds of friends paid a last tribute to Matron Anna Hart inside the church while the throng outside the church included several women whom she had helped to better living during the six years she was matron at the jail.
+Matron Hart was survived by five siblings; Ellen Hart Callahan, Katherine Jane Hart, Margaret Hart McKiernan, Theresa Hart, and William Hart.
+Father Luke Callahan (a nephew of Anna Hart), Father James M. Kelly, and Father John F. Hickey concelebrated a Requiem High Mass at the Church of the Annunciation on July 26.
+Her burial followed in St. Joseph’s New Cemetery.
+Matron Hart was so popular among the prisoners that even they took up a collection and sent a floral arrangement to her mother’s home prior to the funeral.
+Hundreds of friends paid a final tribute to Matron Anna Hart inside the church.
+A throng outside the church included several women whom she had helped to better lives during the six years she was matron at the jail.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contac the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@Police-Museum.org.